George (Konissky): Residence in Russia

 In 1762, he traveled to Moscow for the coronation of Catherine II and there, on October 10, delivered a speech of allegiance in which he encouraged the tsarina to defend Orthodoxy in Poland.
 He addressed a similar speech to her son.
 Catherine II was not a religious person herself, but she saw the lack of equality for Orthodox in the Republic as a good excuse to intervene in the country's domestic politics.
 George (Konissky) was sincerely devoted to Russia and completely supported Catherine II's policy in this regard.
 From Moscow he went to St. Petersburg and remained in that city until 1765, as he feared for his safety and claimed that he did not see what benefit his return to Mogilev could bring.
 In February 1763, based on documents gathered by the Belarusian bishop and by Kiev's Metropolitanate Arsenius, the Most Holy Synod formulated a petition to the tsarina, once again asking her to come to the defense of Orthodox believers in the Republic.

 In the absence of Bishop George in the Republic, the Uniate hierarchy renewed its efforts to abolish the Belarusian Orthodox eparchy.
 The new Archbishop of Polotsk and Metropolitanate of Kiev, Jason Smogorzewski, supported by Pope Clement XII, issued several decrees addressed to the Orthodox faithful and clergy.
-He also appealed to the king to incorporate the Belarussian eparchy into the Uniate Church.
+He also appealed to the king to incorporate the Belarusian eparchy into the Uniate Church.
 These efforts did not cease even in 1764, when it was already clear that Bishop George would not remain permanently in Russia.
 He returned to the Republic at the express request of the Tsarina herself.